webdicebot-project/extensions/README.md

-# Web DiceBot's Extentions
+# Web DiceBot's Extensions

-> These are extentions created by users to add more functionality to Web DiceBot
+> These are extensions created by users to add more functionality to Web DiceBot

 ## Thank to: